diagrams/diagrams-doc/doc/manual.rst

 .. _`dreaded monomorphism restriction`: http://www.haskell.org/haskellwiki/Monomorphism_restriction

-`Diagrams.Prelude`:mod: re-exports most everything from the standard library; `Diagrams.Backend.SVG.CmdLine`:mod: provides a command-line interface to the SVG rendering backend.
-We then declare `myCircle` to have the type `Diagram B V2 Double`: the `V2 Double` part means that it is a two-dimensional diagram; `B` is an alias for a tag representing the particular backend.
+`Diagrams.Prelude`:mod: re-exports almost everything from the standard library; `Diagrams.Backend.SVG.CmdLine`:mod: provides a command-line interface to the SVG rendering backend.
+We then declare `myCircle` to have the type `Diagram B V2 Double`: the `V2 Double` part means that it is a two-dimensional diagram using a `Double` for each coördinate;
+`B` is an alias representing the particular backend.
 All the backends export `B` as an alias for themselves, so you can switch backends just by changing an import, without having to change type annotations on your diagrams; `B` simply refers to whichever backend is in scope.
 Finally, `mainWith` takes a diagram and creates a command-line-driven executable for rendering it.

 To compile your program, type